cisco/cisco-network-node-utils/docs/README-develop-add-XR-support.md

 + def create_neighbor(vrf, addr=ADDR)
 +   neighbor = RouterBgpNeighbor.new(ASN, vrf, addr)
 +
-+   # XR requires a remote_as in order to set other properties
++   # IOS XR requires a remote_as in order to set other properties
 +   # (description, password, etc.)
 +   neighbor.remote_as = REMOTE_ASN
 +   neighbor